Information and guidance for troubleshooting some of the most common issues that might be found in the Java 2D API.

 For a summary of Java 2D properties, see Java 2D Properties.

-Generic performance issues related to Java 2D hardware accelerated rendering primitives, how to detect primitive tracing and avoid non-accelerated rendering.
+Generic performance issues related to Java 2D hardware-accelerated rendering primitives, and how to detect primitive tracing and avoid non-accelerated rendering.

 There could be many causes for poor rendering performance.
 The following topics identify the cause for your applications poor rendering performance and suggests some approaches to improve performance of software-only rendering.